OddMagnet/100-Days-of-Swift/016-024 Starting SwiftUI/Project 3/README.md

 - it's also possible to use if condition to return the same view type but with (or without) different modifiers

 ## Environment modifiers
+- modifiers applied to a container, e.g. a `VStack`, are called environment modifiers
+- they are used just like regular modifiers, but affect all child views
+- the same modifier applied to a child view overrides the environment modifer and takes priority`

 ## Views as properties